-A pretty white-washed cottage in the heart of a charming fishing village, from where winding lanes lead to the sheltered cove of Coldingham Sands and the convivial local pub is just a stone’s throw away.
+A pretty white-washed cottage in the heart of a charming fishing village, from where winding lanes lead to the sheltered cove of Coldingham Sands and the convivial local pub just a stone’s throw away.

-Ideal for dog-lovers, walkers, surfers and Scuba divers with St. Abbs Nature Reserve just 2 miles away.
+Ideal for dog-lovers, walkers, surfers and divers with St. Abbs Nature Reserve just 2 miles away.

 On the ground floor of this homely cottage you’ll find a cosy sitting room with squishy leather sofas and a wood burning stove and a Shaker-style eat-in kitchen.
 Up a few stairs is the snug with TV and bi-folding doors opening out to a small enclosed garden.
 The adjoining outbuilding is just the place for drying off dogs or storing bikes, dive kit or surf boards.

 Upstairs at mid-floor level is a double bedroom and two further bedrooms on the first floor; one a double with en suite and a twin (with additional truckle beds) served by a family bathroom.

 To the front of the cottage, there is private parking for two cars.

 Sitting room with two large sofas, multi-fuel stove, small flat screen TV with Freeview, selection of DVDs, books and CDs.

-Kitchen/dining with electric oven and grill, ceramic hob, large fridge/freezer, dishwasher, Nespresso coffee machine.
+Kitchen/dining with electric oven and grill, ceramic hob, large fridge / freezer, dishwasher, microwave, Nespresso coffee machine.
 Dining space with seating for six.
-There is a washing machine with dryer in the adjoining outbuilding accessed from the rear garden.
+There is a washing machine with a dryer in the adjoining outbuilding accessed from the rear garden.

 Snug/TV room (6 steps up from kitchen) with two large sofas, large wall-mounted Smart TV, Sonos Bluetooth speaker, bi-folding doors to the small enclosed garden.